Klonopin (Clonazepam) Drug Classification | Benzo Or Narcotic?

-Although Klonopin shares some similar effects to opioids because they are both CNS depressants, it is not a narcotic.
+Although clonazepam shares some similar effects to opioids because they are both CNS depressants, it is not a narcotic.
 Narcotics only refer to opioid medications, including natural, synthetic, and semi-synthetic substitutes.

 Some narcotics include:

-According to the U.S. Food and Drug Administration (FDA), opioids and benzos should never be taken together because it can result in a fatal overdose.
+According to the U.S. Food and Drug Administration (FDA), opioids and benzos should never be taken together because the drug interaction can result in a fatal overdose.
 Opioids and benzos both cause sedation and respiratory depression, which is enhanced when they are taken together.